timestocome/RaspberryPi-Robot/README.md

-# RaspberryPi
-Machine Learning on a Raspberry Pi
+# Machine Learning on a Raspberry Pi

 -- Project goal is to set up a robot car with a camera to interact with household members and pets and provide home security